OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 # Limitations

 For now at least, the backend is limited to a nodejs server and simple architectures.
-Thats may not be a restriction for some but there are many other tools out there.
-For example Ruby is still very popular as is PHP.
+That may not be a restriction for many but there are other popular web frameworks.
+For example Ruby is still very popular, as is PHP.

-When you wish to deploy elsewhere there is no one-click option, but it's not that hard to do.
-Static websites, for example SSG generated, are easy enough as you can push the source to git and use the repository in a CI/CD service like Vercel or Netlify.
+When you wish to deploy elsewhere there is no easy one-click option, though it's not that hard to do.
+Static websites, for example SSG generated, are easy enough to deploy with can push of the source to git can trigger a CI/CD service like Vercel or Netlify.
 The backend code can also be deployed to PaaS or other environments supporting server configuration.

-However, I expect serverless will prove to be the best fit as they can run in the WebContainer as well deployed to common services.
+However, I expect serverless will prove to be the best fit as functions can run in the WebContainer as well be deployed to a service.
 Refactoring stateless server code into multiple separate serverless functions is easy enough to do.
-Deployment could then be automated, perhaps using something like the Serverless project to provide vendor neutrality.
+Deployment could then be automated, perhaps using something like the Serverless project to provide vendor neutrality of Function bindings.

 # Blue sky